Mission:

 (f) Knowledge and expertise are shared wherever possible;

-The themes of the Fair Practice Code for Culture are being developed within Connection Circle, although we are still working on this and will not have finalized it yet.
+The themes of the Fair Practice Code for Culture are being developed within Connection Centre, although we are still working on this and will not have finalized it yet.
 The themes of the Fair Practice Code for Culture primarily concern:

 (1)’professional’ development: